 5. Salerno Antica B&B is worth the visit alone

-Let me tell you about Salerno Antica B&B, the absolute best thing about a visit to Salerno and the #1 reason I will be returning to this awesome city.
-(True story – I’m heading back to Salerno in 2023!
-Be sure to follow me on Instagram to experience it in real time.)
+Let me tell you about Salerno Antica B&B, the absolute best thing about a visit to Salerno and the #1 reason I will continue to return to this awesome city.
+(Update: I just stayed there again in May 2023!)

 After leaving Herculaneum, we decided to head to Salerno but didn’t have a place to stay.
 After some quick Google searches I ended up in a Whatsapp chat with Daniele, the owner of Salerno Antica.
 Since we were already en route, he sent me photos and prices with all the inclusions which immediately sealed our decision to stay there.